“No more diapers!” Sounds great, but how do you get ready for toilet learning? Here are some tips.

 Be sure you are ready!

 Helping your child learn to use the toilet takes time and patience.
 Have a potty chair, a child-sized seat that fits the toilet, and a sturdy stepstool on hand.
 Training can take 3 months or more.
 Children with disabilities or developmental delays may need extra time and practice.

 Get your child interested!

 - Let her get to know her potty chair or portable toilet seat.
 Let her sit on it fully clothed, if she wants.

-- Check out children’s books about using the potty, and read them with your child [e.g., Everyone Poops by Taro Gomi (1993) and Going to the Potty by Fred Rogers (1986)].
+- Check out children’s books about using the potty and read them with your child [e.g., It’s Potty Time by Chris Sharp (2009) and Once Upon a Potty by Alona Frankel (2007)].

 - Show him how the toilet works.
 Let him flush it if he wants.

 - Never leave a toddler alone in a bathroom.